splunk/splunk-sdk-java/README.md

 > ant clean

+And to build the javadocs for the SDK, type:

+> ant javadoc

 Take a look at `build.xml` for other targets if you are interested in more control of the build process.